-Free home/hotel "lock-down" exercises for athletes.
+Free home gym or hotel room exercises for athletes.

 Designed by Thomas Solomon PhD.

-Get your "house in order" with my help.
+Get your house in order with my help.

 Be creative.
 Stay on track.